f-min/WCD_probe/README.md

    This file contain the markers (one per line) to be used to search during the computation.

+## pros and cons

+### pros

+- tries to cover as many WCD cases as possible by analyzing the content of HTTP responses.
+- covers cases with and without HTTP headers related to caching and specific cases of some software
+- it has good effectiveness in cases of analysis with authentication

+### cons

+- It requires a certain amount of CPU work
+- It is well suited for small scale analysis but not for large scale analysis.
+- to correctly detect the WCD it requires user authentication on the domain to be analyzed

 ## building details

 the following external libraries were used to build the program: